 Fall is just around the corner, which means the leaves will start to change into colorful, warm hues and the weather will begin to cool down.
 The fall season is all about being cozy and comfortable.
-And since it’s fast approaching, it’s time to transform your home into a more warm, inviting haven for the colder months.
+And since it’s fast approaching, it’s a great time to transform your home into a warm, inviting haven for the colder months.

 5 TIPS TO HELP YOU TRANSITION YOUR HOME FROM SUMMER TO FALL